pytorch/vision/references/depth/stereo/README.md

 They serve as a log of how to train specific models, so as to provide baseline training and evaluation scripts to quickly bootstrap research.

+Note: this depends on the `prototype` folder which was removed, the latest commit with the prototype folder is 8b6ba92ce5c48d6db596f6d415a90c128bc5f77b.

 ### CREStereo